 This way, your portfolio grows regardless of the next trend in the market.

 For those reasons, I would say VTI is the better option.

 It gives you similar returns at a guaranteed lower cost.

 It comes down to VTI being more diversified compared to VTV.

 A similar fund to VTV is the Vanguard S&P 500 Value ETF (VOOV).
 VOOV has a similar profile and returns but a higher expense ratio (0.10%).

 Lastly, I think both VTV and VTI can have a place in a long-term investment portfolio.

-It’s important to consider costs and fees because they can add up in the long run.
+Considering costs and fees is essential because they can add up in the long run.

-You can purchase fractional shares for free with M1 Finance, and they give you the ability to buy VTI, VTV, and thousands of other stocks/ETFs.
+You can purchase fractional shares for free with M1 Finance, allowing you to buy VTI, VTV, and thousands of other stocks/ETFs.